syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if any argument is non-numeric.
+#VALUE! - occurs if any argument is non-numeric.

-&#35;NUM! - occurs if alpha  and stdev is less than or equal to zero or if alpha is greater than or equal to zero.
+#NUM! - occurs if alpha  and stdev is less than or equal to zero or if alpha is greater than or equal to zero.

-&#35;DIV/0! - occurs if the size is equal to one.
+#DIV/0! - occurs if the size is equal to one.

 #### Example: